Ancient Greece was home to a lot of amazing temples and statues.

 Here, in the ancient city of Olympia, the Eleans held the Olympic Games every 4 years, bringing them a lot of prosperity.

-Olympia was also home to the Temple of Zeus, an ancient Greek temple built in honor for Zeus.
+Olympia was also home to the Temple of Zeus, an ancient Greek temple built in honor of Zeus.

 Remarkably, the Statue of Zeus was located inside this temple.